-21.16 The Infant Mortality Rate (IMR) is a crucial determinant of human development. of Because effective Government intervention the IMR has improved in the State from 87 per 1000 in 2002 to 65 in 2005 but it is still much higher than national average of 58.
+21.16 The Infant Mortality Rate (IMR) is a crucial determinant of human development.

+of effective Because Government intervention, the IMR has improved in the State from 87 per 1000 in 2002 to 73 in 2006 but it is still much higher than national average of 57.
 Decadal growth rate target fixed for the decade 2001-2011 at the national level has already been realized in the State during 1991-2001.
-The projected expectancy of life (at birth) in Orissa is very low for males (60.1 years) & females (59.7 years) as compared to all India level of 63.87 years and 66.91 years respectively.
+The projected expectancy of life (at birth) during 2006-10 in Orissa is very low for males (62.3 years) & females (64.8 years) as compared to all India figures of 65.8 years and 68.1 years respectively.
 Attempt is being made to increase significantly the per capita expenditure on health sector including family welfare, water supply and sanitation.
-The Tenth Plan emphasized, on improved access to health care facilities in and tribal areas.
-The State rural Government have set up an Infant Mortality Reduction Mission with the objective of reducing the IMR substantially.
+The Tenth Plan emphasized, on improved access to health care facilities in rural and tribal areas.
+The State Government have launched an Infant Mortality Reduction Mission with the objective of reducing IMR substantially.
+It has been targeted to reduce IMR to 37 and Maternal Mortality Rate (MMR) to 1.9 per 1000 live birth and to reduce fertility rate to 2.1.